China–New Zealand relations: People's Republic of China, 1971–present

-Cultural relations
+Cultural and migration relations

 China and New Zealand have a long history of people–to–people contacts.
 During the 19th century, migrants migrated to New Zealand to work as miners.
 Despite racial prejudice and anti-immigrant legislation, a small number still settled down to work as market gardeners, businessmen, and shopkeepers.
 Following World War II, official and public attitudes and policies towards Chinese migrants were relaxed and more Chinese women and children were allowed to settle.
 During the post-war years, the Chinese population in New Zealand increased with many becoming middle-class professionals and businessmen.

 In 1987, the New Zealand Government abandoned its long-standing preference for British and Irish immigrants in favour for a skills-based immigration policy.
 By 2013, the Chinese New Zealander population had increased to 171,411, comprising 4% of the country's population.
 Within this group, three-quarters were foreign-born and only one-quarter were locally-born.
 Of the foreign-born population, 51% came from China, 5% from Taiwan, and 4% from Hong Kong.

 In addition, several New Zealand missionaries, businessmen, aid workers, and telegraph workers have lived and worked in China as long-term residents.
 One notable New Zealand expatriate in China was Rewi Alley, a New Zealand-born writer, educator, social reformer, potter, and member of the Chinese Communist Party (CCP).
 He lived and worked in China for 60 years until his death in 1987.
 He came to symbolise the important role of people to people contacts in building good relations and accentuating common ground between countries as different as New Zealand and China.
 In 1997, the 100th anniversary of Alley's birth was marked by celebrations in Beijing and New Zealand.